Kamila-Hamalcikova/Avalanche_prediction_in_massifs_of_French_Alps/README.md

 ![](readme.assets/bokeh_maps.png)
 image of avalanche events (left) and avalanche accidents (right) on the map of French Alps, source: Kamila Hamalcikova/Bokeh

 - Avalanche prediction with machine learning: Random Forest (RF) was machine learning model used for prediction of avalanche events and accidents.
 Model did provide very good performance when undersampling was used (sample divided in 50 % od cas with avalanche and 50 % without avalanche).
-However, when RF model was used on normal sample where we have very imbalanced data due to very low number of days with avalanches, it returned very good results for weighted F1-score; 0.998 for avalanche events and 0.995 for avalanche accidents, but recall for days with avalanches was not very satisfying, especially for avalanche accidents.
+However, when RF model was used on normal sample where we have very **imbalanced data due to very low number of days with avalanches**, it returned very **good results for weighted F1-score; 0.998 for avalanche events and 0.995 for avalanche accidents, but recall for days with avalanches was not very satisfying, especially for avalanche accidents**.
 Recall for days without avalanche events or accident was 1, so perfect, but recall for days with avalanche event was 0.55 and 0.44 for avalanche accident.

 ## How to run the code

 - Data exploration: in files avalanche_events_EDA.ipynb and avalanche_accidents_EDA.ipynb, or png.images can be displayed without checking ipynb files.

-- Avalanche prediction with machine learning: In order to repeat data wrangling of my final dataset, you need to download source nc files from The S2M meteorological and snow cover reanalysis (link above) and then run folowwing files in this order 1) scripts year_select.py and one_year_meteo.py to get data about meteo variables into csv files for different years 2) snow_variables.ipynb to get data about snow variables into csv file, meteo_variables.ipynb to get data about meteo variables into final csv file and merge it with snow variables data 3) final_merge.ipynb to get final dataset for machine learning 4) random_forest_avalanche_events.ipynb and random_forest_avalanche_accidents.ipynb to get results of Random Forest model
+- Avalanche prediction with machine learning: In order to repeat data wrangling of my final dataset, you need to download source nc files from The S2M meteorological and snow cover reanalysis (link above) and then run folowwing files in this order:
+    1) scripts in **year_select.py** and **one_year_meteo.py** to get data about meteo variables into csv files for different years
+    2) **snow_variables.ipynb** to get data about snow variables into csv file, **meteo_variables.ipynb** to get data about meteo variables into final csv file and merge it with snow variables data
+    3) **final_merge.ipynb** to get final dataset for machine learning
+    4) **random_forest_avalanche_events.ipynb** and **random_forest_avalanche_accidents.ipynb** to get results of Random Forest model

 - Flask app: in folder Flask app